SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       -  Integration with other apps: The app may integrate with other health and fitness apps, such as calorie trackers or meditation apps, to provide a comprehensive view of a members health and wellness.
       -  Accessibility: The app should be accessible to members with disabilities, with features such as high contrast mode or voice command options.
       -  Multilingual support: The app should support multiple languages to make it accessible to members around the world.
+      -  Membership Subscription Plan: The user interface shall allow users to view the membership subscription plans offered by the fitbit application and choose the plan that best fits their needs.
+The membership subscription plan page shall display the benefits and pricing of each plan.

    -  ### **4.2 Hardware Interface Requirements**